MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Reset-SecretStore.md

 ### -Password

-Sets the provided Password to the newly reset store.
-If the reset store is not configured for password authentication, an error will be returned.
+Specifies the password the **SecretStore** should require for access.
+If **Authentication** is specified as `None`, the cmdlet returns an error.
+If **Authentication** is `Password` and this parameter is not specified, the cmdlet prompts the user to enter the password securely.

 ```yaml
 Type: SecureString